 Intangible Olympic legacies – Examining the long-term changes initiated by hosting the Olympic Games or the Youth Olympic Games in terms of: a) skills, knowledge and networks; b) policy and governance; and c) intellectual property.
-The studies should be empirical and look at Olympic Games editions, Youth Olympic Games editions or Olympic candidatures with at least four years of “test of time” (i.e. editions from 2014 or before).
+The studies should be empirical and look at Olympic Games editions, Youth Olympic Games editions or Olympic candidatures with at least a four-year “test of time” (i.e. editions from 2016 or before). (*)

 Who is eligible to apply?